 - 2002 – Assistive Technology Training Center (ATTC) is opened in 102 Pomerene Hall

-- 2003 – Disability Studies department is established
+- 2003 – Disability Studies academic program is established

 - 2014 – New office name: Student Life Disability Services (formerly Office of Disability Services)